Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 Nozomi Shinkansen

-Are you ready?
+Are you ready to create your best itinerary for Japan?
 Warning: Get yourself comfy and grab a cuppa because this is a monster-sized Japan travel itinerary.
-Ok, let’s do this!
+Ok, let’s do this and take a trip to Japan!

 There aren’t many cities that have captivated me as much as Tokyo 東京, it really took hold of me and I’d be surprised if it doesn’t for you, too!
 Even though I have visited on several occasions now, each time I am equally as excited to be there as the first.